Qz07/predicting-state-electricity-consumption/README.md

 <iframe src="assets/population-relation.html" width=800 height=600 frameBorder=0></iframe>

 Suprisingly, there is clustering according to population size.
 There are four main clusters when the total population is less than 10M, between 10M and 20M, between 20M and 30M, and above 30M.
 We can generalize the their relationship by binning the total population into four responding categories(small, medium, large, huge).
 More specifically, we will transform `POPULATION` two four ordinal ordinal categories and OneHot Encode them.
-This is good for the data prediction task in a sense that we manualy created a observed split within the feature.
+This is good for the data prediction task in a sense that we created a observed split within the feature to limit the noise.

-***Grid search for model
+### Model Selection

+With multiple different regression models, we will choose the model base on their performance on the corss validation test.
+More specifically, we will choose the model with the least average MAPE among all the folds.
+Since our regression is time sensitve, we can't have normal K-folds cross validation because <u>we need to make sure that the training data only contains the earlier data set while the validation data is later data set</u>.
+To resolve this issue, we will `TimeSeriesSplit` from `sklearn.model_selection` to help us create n folds of training and validation data set that follow the time series.

+The graph below illustrates the performance of five distinct models: linear regression, elastic net regression, decision tree regression, random forest regression, and SVR.
+Notably, decision tree regression and random forest regression exhibit similar accuracy levels; however, owing to the nature of random forest, it is less prone to higher bias compared to a single decision tree regression.
+Consequently, our final model selection is the implementation of a random forest regressor, based on the result from the grid search for models.

 <iframe src="assets/comparsion-of-diff-model.html" width=800 height=600 frameBorder=0></iframe>

-***Grid search for hyperparameters
+### Finding Hyperparameter

+Within a Random Forest Regressor, various hyperparameters play a crucial role in tuning the model for optimal performance:

+- **max_features**: This parameter determines the number of features used in each split.
+Increasing it can enhance the splitting quality across the model, potentially resulting in a lower criterion (measurement).
+This, in turn, contributes to a more balanced trade-off between variance and bias.

+- **n_estimators**: The number of decision trees created to vote on the final result.
+While having more decision trees can lead to more stable metrics, it's crucial to find a threshold that minimizes the metric while optimizing computational cost.

+- **criterion**: This is a measurement of the quality of a split.
+Similar to the max_feature parameter, a better splitting measurement can reduce the model's bias and variance, leading to improved overall performance.

+- **max_depth**: This parameter controls the maximum depth each decision tree can reach.
+By managing the maximum depth, we can control how pure the leaf nodes will be, subsequently lowering the variance of each decision tree within the model.

+After running `GrideSearchCV`:
+- criterion: squared_error
+- max_depth: None
+- max_features: 25
+- n_estimators: 50

+In comparing to baseline model, we have a lower MAPE on both training and testing data set for final model which shows that our final model has improved in terms of reducing bias and variance.

+However, our testing mode

 <iframe src="assets/baseline-final.html" width=800 height=600 frameBorder=0></iframe>